Get ready; this is the last post for The Podcaster Hour and it’s a big topic! We’re talking all about podcast hosts & promotion.

 That is very good for membership owners and people in the business space who want to launch a podcast successfully.
 Why?
 Because there’s nothing better for building fans and advocacy and podcasting than letting people in behind the scenes.
 It’s why live streaming is a great compliment to podcasting, and podcasting is a great compliment to live streaming, whichever your focus is.
 So that’s very useful.

 And the last thing that I’ll mention is that set episode expiration date.
 There are two ways you can use this.
-One of them is innovative.
-One of them is not.
-One of them is like air quotes innovative.
+One of them is innovative and the other is not.
+Think of it like one is actually innovative and the other is air quotes “innovative.”
 The air quotes innovative one is like Christmas messages, Easter messages, International Women’s Day messages.

 If you want to put something out that’s timely, you can then remove this automatically from your feed later.
 But the reason I mention that one is because when it comes to launching, this can be very powerful.
 Here’s an example.
 You say, here’s my trailer, blah blah blah, and if you subscribe right now, you will hear a bonus episode that will disappear within two days.